ayushsolanki29/mern-food-store-backend/readme.md

-# Food Store / Frontend
+# Food Store / Backend
 - a plateform for purchase food items with cool UI and Faster response.
 A webapp is totally work with backend apis. and secured payment gatways. and more details for his order.

 ## Tech Stacks
 - React
 - Mongo DB